Membership Handbook

 The Skagit Valley Family YMCA does not impose contracts on our members; members are free to cancel their membership at any time.

-To request that your membership be terminated, please send an email to [email protected] with the following information:
+If emailing to cancel, please send an email to [email protected] with the following information:

 • Subject line: Termination, Primary Member’s First Name and Last Name